Survey Weights

 WGT_SIMPLE is a base weight calculated to make the sample representative of the beneficiary populations in the units in the original design.
 All years and survey types have this type of weight.
 Using the base weight variable allows analyses to produce estimates that are representative of the beneficiary populations in the units of the original design.
 For the MA and standalone PDP sample, these units were contracts; for the FFS sample, these were states.

 WGT_RAKED was constructed after using a raking weighting procedure (loglinear weights calculated by iterative proportional fitting) to weight the respondents to match the control distributions estimated from the first round sample (with base weights).
 In some cases small cells were collapsed with adjacent cells, to avoid extreme weights.
-This corrected for biases due to differential non-response associated with beneficiary characteristics as well as reducing the effects of random variation in non-response.
-MA and FFS 2000-2004 does not have this type of weight as the group calculating the weights were unable to get data on non-respondents from that period.
-Using the raked weight variable allows analyses to correct for biases arising from differential nonresponse associated with beneficiary characteristics as well as reducing the effects of random variation in nonresponse.
+MA and FFS 2000-2004 do not have this type of weight as the group calculating the weights was unable to get data on non-respondents from that period.
+Using the raked weight variable allows analyses to correct for biases arising from differential nonresponse associated with beneficiary characteristics and reduces the effects of random variation in nonresponse.
 Currently, raked weights are only available for respondents with surveys in 2007 or later.

 To specify the sample design when analyzing the data, the following variables are suggested: